catseye/Chrysoberyl/article/Project Dependencies.md

 closely to the letter of the ANSI C spec.

 Some of our projects can be compiled as either ANSI C or [C99][].
-Often, ANSI C selectable by setting the environment variable `ANSI` to something while running the build command (which is often `make`.)
+Often, ANSI C selectable by setting the environment variable `ANSI` to `YES` while running the build command (which is often `make`.)

 ### C99